FWuermse/grw/docs/conclusion.typ

 = Acknowledgements

-I would like to thank Jannis Limperg for his supervision and useful support with Lean 4 metaprogramming and assistance with making the automated proof search extensible.
-Furthermore I want to thank Matthieu Sozeau for his helpful comments about Coq's rewriting implementation on the Coq Zulip chat.
+I would like to thank Jannis Limperg for his supervision and useful support with the Lean 4 metaprogramming and assistance with making the automated proof search extensible.
+Furthermore, I would like to thank Matthieu Sozeau for his helpful comments about Coq's rewriting implementation on the Coq Zulip chat.